Cleo469/Flashcards/README.md

 1. **UI/UX**
    The UI/UX epic is for all stories related to prototyping and designing a user-friendly interface.

-1. **Countdown timer**
-   The Countdown timer epic for all stories needed for the countdown logic to work in different time zones.

 1. **Standalone pages**
    This epic is for all stories related to small pages and functionalities that don't have their epic.